How the LinkedIn algorithm works in 2024

 This can be a great way to engage inactive LinkedIn members with your content.
 In turn, the engagement will improve your ranking with the algorithm.
 It’s a win-win.

-LinkedIn’s algorithm rewards engagement—but only if it’s relevant and meaningful.
+LinkedIn’s algorithm rewards relevant and meaningful engagement.
 Generic comments from random people won’t extend your reach.
 You want comments that show people in a relevant field have understood and thought about your post.

 Try asking a question that encourages your audience to share their opinions or insights.
-Posing the right questions positions your brand as a thought leader and encourages those meaningful conversations.
+Posing the right questions builds your personal brand as a thought leader and encourages those meaningful conversations.

 Manage all your messages stress-free with easy routing, saved replies, and friendly chatbots.
 Try Hootsuite’s Inbox today.

-Book a Demo6.
+Book a Demo5.
 Craft original content with a unique perspective

 Don’t forget that adding a conversation-provoking question can really get people talking.
 (Psst!
 Our AI-powered LinkedIn post generator can help with that.)